SamDozer/2D-Tumor-Angiogenesis-Simulation/README.md

-# 2D-Tumor-Angiogenesis-Simulation
-2D tumor angiogenesis simulation using Python and Jupyter Notebooks.
-Models explore tumor cell diffusion, proliferation, and vascular irrigation.
-Includes multiple initial conditions, diffusion coefficients, and dynamic blood vessel growth for realistic tumor simulation.
+# **2D Tumor Angiogenesis Simulation**

-This repository contains a series of models simulating tumor angiogenesis, diffusion, proliferation, and interactions with a vascular network (irrigation).
-These models are designed to study how tumor cells grow, spread, and receive nutrients from blood vessels, and they vary in their complexity, from basic diffusion models to advanced models incorporating dynamic vascular growth.
+This repository contains a series of models simulating tumor angiogenesis, including tumor cell diffusion, proliferation, and nutrient irrigation via a vascular network.
+These models aim to study how tumors grow, spread, and receive nutrients from blood vessels, covering various levels of complexity—from simple diffusion models to advanced simulations incorporating dynamic blood vessel growth.

-The models are implemented in Python, using the finite difference method to solve the diffusion and proliferation equations governing tumor growth.
-They also model how blood vessels grow in response to the tumor's nutrient demands.
+The models are implemented using Python and Jupyter Notebooks, employing the finite difference method to solve diffusion and proliferation equations.
+Blood vessel growth (irrigation) is also simulated, showing how vessels dynamically develop to supply the tumor with nutrients.

 ---